mnassrib/installing-hadoop-cluster/README.md

 ``hdpuser@master-namenode:~$ su root``

-- Edit the hostname and setup FQDN (considering the new hostnames as "slave-datanode-1" and "slave-datanode-2")
+- Edit the hostname and setup FQDN (considering the new hostnames as "slave-datanode-1" and "slave-datanode-2" and keeping the same FQDN)

 > On the first cloned machine (slave-datanode-1 server)

-``root@master-namenode:~# vi /etc/hostname``  --remove the existing file and write the below
+``root@master-namenode:~# vi /etc/hostname``  --remove the existing name and write the below

 	slave-datanode-1

 ``root@master-namenode:~# vi /etc/hosts``  --your file should look like the below

 	127.0.0.1	localhost
-	192.168.1.72	master-namenode
+	192.168.1.72	master-namenode.cluster.hdp		master-namenode
-	192.168.1.73	slave-datanode-1
+	192.168.1.73	slave-datanode-1.cluster.hdp	slave-datanode-1
-	192.168.1.74	slave-datanode-2
+	192.168.1.74	slave-datanode-2.cluster.hdp	slave-datanode-2

 ``root@master-namenode:~# hostname slave-datanode-1``